joyc7/Bill-Balancer/UX-DESIGN.md

 - The user will be able to add new friends here.

+### All Events Page

+- This is where the user can see a list of all their events as well as their current balance.
+The balance will also include how much the user owes and how much is owed to them.

-### Home Page
+### Events Page With Add Events Pop Up

-- The user will be able to see their monthly total spending and a list of their joined groups here.
+- This is where the user can add a new event and add people to this event.

 ### Specific Event